Yelp/paasta/docs/source/autoscaling.rst

   Extra parameters:
    :moving_average_window_seconds:
      The number of seconds to load data points over in order to calculate the average.
+Defaults to 1800s (30m).

 How to create a custom (bespoke) autoscaling method
 ---------------------------------------------------